 Adobe Portable Document Format (PDF) is used where it is important to lock the formatting and details of a document, e.g. for legal documents; Adobe PDF reader is the most widely adopted PDF reading software available

 Microsoft Excel Spreadsheets (XLS) is most commonly used for lists, checklists and forms

 Downloading a file varies from browser to browser.
 It also depends on what add-in programs you might have installed in your browser.

 Yes.
 This website is designed with a liquid layout.
 The website will fit the most commonly-used screen widths.
 On a normal desktop browser, the site will 'shrink' down to fit in no smaller than a 1024 px wide resolution.
 Screens narrower than 1024 px may need to scroll horizontally to see some portions of the site.

-If your screen resolution is lower than 1024 px or you want to make your screen resolution higher to fit more content, use this list to learn how to change your screen resolution Windows XP, Windows Vista, Windows 7 and Apple.
+If your screen resolution is lower than 1024 px or you want to make your screen resolution higher to fit more content, learn how to change your screen resolution on Windows and Apple.

 When printing from this website we attempt to provide a print-optimised version of the page, removing navigation, background colours and images, resulting in a page that will be suitable for a wide range of printers.

 Note: Inclusion of specific browsers, tools or software does not imply endorsement.